 (2) The licensee of a category 63 licensed landfill must, in accordance with subregulations (3) and (4) —

-(a) cause a survey of the premises to be conducted by a surveyor for the purpose of establishing a base from which the volume of waste subsequently disposed of to landfill on the premises can be measured (the “baseline survey”); and
+(a) cause a survey of the premises to be conducted by a surveyor for the purpose of establishing a base from which the volume of waste subsequently disposed of to landfill on the premises can be measured (the baseline survey); and

-(b) lodge with the CEO a report of that survey prepared by the surveyor (the “baseline report”).
+(b) lodge with the CEO a report of that survey prepared by the surveyor (the baseline report).

 Penalty: a fine of $10 000.